DanTheServerMan/ansible/proxmox-roles/proxmox-motd/README.md

 proxmox-motd
 =========

-Created to automate the configuration of a login banner on ProxMox in my homelab.
+Created to automate the configuration of a login banner on ProxMox that can be seen when connecting with SSH, or the console

 Requirements
 ------------

-A ProxMox installation with network connectivity to your device.
+- A ProxMox installation with network connectivity to your device.

-This role was developed targeting PVE 8.4.
+- This role was developed targeting PVE 8.4.

 Role Variables
 --------------